Yaci016/Lucky-Cart-tech-assessment/README.md

 Criteria are a list of key-conditions values (eg: `{key1: condition1, key2: condition2}`).
 If all the conditions are fulfilled then the cart is eligible.

 To validate a condition, you have to compare the condition with the value of the same key in the cart.
 If there is some "." in the key, compare to the value of the sub-object (eg: `{ "products.productId": condition }` in criteria means to check `{ products: { productId: value } }` or `{ products: [{ productId: value }] }` in cart).

 Available condition types:

 - Basic condition (eg: `total: 20`) matches when `total == 20`;
 - `gt`, `lt`, `gte`, `lte` matches respectively when cart value is greater, lower, greater or equal, lower or equal;
 - `in` (followed by an array) matches when at least one of the cart values is in the following array;
-- `and` (follower by at least two conditions) matches when every following conditions match;
+- `and` (followed by at least two conditions) matches when every following conditions match;
-- `or` (follower by at least two conditions) matches when at least one of the following conditions matches.
+- `or` (followed by at least two conditions) matches when at least one of the following conditions matches.

 ⚠️ Conditions are typeless! `{ total: 20 }` matches `{ total: "20" }` and `{ total: 20.0 }`.

 Criteria example:

 ```json
 {
   "shopperId": "shopper-id",